IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### Install AI Manager

-Same as Ceph, you can follow the same steps to install Cloud Pak for Watson AIOps - AI Manager using GitOps.
+Same as Ceph, you can install CP4WAIOps - AI Manager using GitOps by creating an Argo CD APP.
 The parameters for AI Manager are as follows:

 - GENERAL
   - Application Name: anyname (e.g.: "aimanager-app")